When you’re a kid, your dad’s advice sounds sagely and unimpeachable. When you’re an adult, well, things change.

 This rings true especially in the realm of grilling advice, where shortcuts and mysticism are trusted as law, and “the way we always do it” reigns supreme.
 One summer long ago you may have learned the basics of grilling from your dad, which means it’s likely you’ve been subjected to such drivel.
 From the death of grill marks to the dangers posed by metal wire brushes, here’s all the stuff your dad taught you that you should unlearn ASAP.

-Grill Marks Are Not a Good Thing
+Myth 1: Grill Marks Are a Good Thing

 Sing it from the rooftops.
 Steaks, porkchops, chicken and anything else that goes on the grill is not bettered by lines.
 As leading internet grill sage Meathead Goldwyn writes, these marks represent “unfulfilled potential.”
 The marks show where the maillard reaction — that wonderful process that makes the sear so desirable — was and was not successful.
 A proper piece of grilled meat should be covered in maillard reaction, and it should be a uniform brownish color, not pitch black.